Call us at +44 20 33 64 59 06

 You might ask yourself if targeting a niche might be too narrow of a business strategy.
 Wouldn’t it be better to go for a more mainstream idea with a bigger audience?

-For starters, whatever products affect the masses is almost sure to be competitive and saturated.
-Therefore, you'll have to focus on pricing and marketing to get people to buy from your online shop.
+For starters, if a product is made for the masses, there is surely going to be a competitive retailer market, which is great for consumers but bad for businesses.
+Therefore, you'd have to focus on pricing and marketing to get people to buy from your online shop.

 The beauty of targeting a niche market is that they tend to be under-served and not very competitive.